Russian whose daughter drew anti-war picture convicted

 In December, investigators opened another case against him on suspicion of discrediting the armed forces, this time based on a social media post in June.

-The banned Russian human rights group Memorial said it considered Moskalyov to be a political prisoner.
+The banned Russian human rights group Memorial said it considered Mr Moskalyov to be a political prisoner.

+Tuesday’s court ruling has been seized upon by those who oppose Vladimir Putin’s war in Ukraine as a further crackdown, and described by some as a return to the Stalinist practice of targeting the children of “enemies of the state”. А petition calling for Masha’s release has received more than 140,000 signatures.

-Mr Biliyenko visited Masha on Tuesday in the children’s home, officially named “Social Rehabilitation Centre For Minors Number 5”, and came away with drawings she had made for her father.
+Mr Biliyenko visited Masha on Tuesday in the children’s home, officially named “Social Rehabilitation Centre For Minors Number 5”.
+He came away with drawings she had made for her father.

 Shortly after invading Ukraine last year, Russia outlawed the act of discrediting the armed forces and provided for jail sentences of several years.